 - Denials of credit

 - Interest rate increases

 The FCRA covers applications for credit, like credit cards, along with other types of applications like employment and government license.
-The ECOA covers applications for credit as well, along with credit limit increases on existing accounts.
+The ECOA covers applications for credit as well, along with requests for credit limit increases on existing accounts.
 If you want to dig into the details of these laws, you can read more at Consumer Compliance Outlook.

 What Does an Adverse Action Notice Include?